lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
-Now that we've gone over some of the basics of what a cohort is and some initial explorations, in this chapter we'll get into common wrangling tasks for cohort datasets as well as for quickly visualizing the data.
+We've gone over some of the basics of what a cohort is and some initial explorations.
+In this chapter we'll get into some common wrangling tasks for cohorts and how to quickly visually explore the data.

 ---
-## Visually explore individual variables
+## Univariate ("one variable") visualizations

 ```yaml
 type: "TwoColumns"